Partnering with the Canadian Bioinformatics Hub

 ---|---|---|---|

-Listing the organization as a partner on the CBH site with redirect to the Organization’s website | X | X | X |
+Listing the organization as a partner on the CBH site with redirect to the Organization’s website. | X | X | X |

-Bioschemas markup of events listed on CBH site (leads to prominence of events in web search) | X | X | X |
+Bioschemas markup of events listed on CBH site (leads to prominence of events in web search). | X | X | X |

-Access to our partner portal to create custom registration pages for events (coming fall 2025) | X | X | X |
+Access to our partner portal to create custom registration pages for events (coming fall 2025). | X | X | X |

-Sponsorship funds for general events | Up to $500 | Up to $1000 | Up to $1500 |
+Sponsorship funds for general events.* | Up to $500 | Up to $1000 | Up to $1500 |

-Advertising CBH-sponsored partner events through CBH social media | X | X | |
+Advertising CBH-sponsored partner events through CBH social media. | X | X | |

-Guidance and technical support | X | X | |
+Guidance and technical support. | X | X | |

-Event programming review and quality checks | X | X | |
+Event programming review and quality checks. | X | X | |

-Access to CBH staff for partner event management and facilitation | X | ||
+Access to CBH staff for partner event management and facilitation. | X | ||

-Advertising partner events relevant to BCBDS | X |
+Amplifying other BCBDS partner events with CBH audience. | X |

 Benefit Details